 If the apartment is habitable and safe, the landlord isnโt obligated to do anything else.
 You may want to negotiate for move-in repairs or modifications, but a statement that you accept the apartment is irrelevant (your signing the lease evidences your acceptance).

-Tenant will pay X in maintenance/guest/cleaning fees.
 Often fees are permissible, so this is more about making sure you know what youโre getting into.
-If youโre going to be charged a monthly cleaning fee, for example, make sure you know whatโs being cleaned, by whom, how often, and whether the cleaners will be able to access your apartment without you there.
+If youโre going to pay a monthly cleaning fee, make sure the lease explains who cleans what at what time, and whether the cleaners will be able to access your apartment without you there.
 Also note that certain types of fees (unreasonably high late fees, or guest fees) may not be legal in some states.

-Landlord will not be held liable for any damages.
-Again, the landlord canโt get out of his legal responsibilities.
+Again, the landlord canโt get out of their legal responsibilities.
 If the landlord acts negligently in failing to keep the apartment or building safe, the landlord should be liable if you get hurt or your property is damaged as a result.
 Beyond that, ask what damages the landlord is concerned about and why.
 Youโll get clues as to whatโs important to the landlord.

 NOTE: This post is not intended to constitute, and does not constitute, legal advice and may not be used as such.